article icon

 *Source: Indeed.com

-Employees are searching for signs that their employers care about their overall health and well-being.
+Employees want to know that their employers care about their overall health and well-being.
 An employee assistance program (EAP) provides employees with confidential access to outside counselors, resources, and referrals—helping them address personal and work-related issues affecting their job performance, mental health, or well-being.
 And implementing an employee assistance program (EAP) demonstrates your company's commitment to providing workers with additional support resources, particularly when mental health awareness is rising.

-"Think about your benefits plan as an extension of your company's overall strategic plan and mission and consider what your plan says about your company to potential recruits," says Brett Brown, Director of Benefits Administration for G&A Partners.
+"Think about your benefits plan as an extension of your company's overall strategic plan and mission and consider what your plan says about your company to potential recruits."

 — Brett Brown, Director of Benefits Administration for G&A Partners

-Employers typically include EAPs in benefits packages at no cost to employees, and services are also available to employees' immediate family members and others living in their home.
+Employers typically include EAPs in benefits packages at no cost to employees, and services are also available to employees' immediate family members and domestic partners.
 The average price for employers to administer the program in-house or through an external vendor is $35-$50 per employee per year.
 Payment is typically based on a per-user, per-call, or per-employee basis.

 Many employees place a high value on benefits that provide guaranteed financial relief—or insurance—when they encounter unforeseen challenges that could force economic hardship on themselves or their families.